Tristannn1337/Ivory/README.md

 ## Mission Statement
-Staking pools democratize participation network operation incentives, but time tends to favor centralization and Ethereum relies deeply on decentralization.
+Staking pools democratize participation in network operation incentives, but time tends to favor centralization and Ethereum relies deeply on decentralization.
 Ethereum needs a pooled staking protocol that democratizes participation while every validator in the network using it would not begin to challenge Ethereum's legitimacy.

 Compared to existing pools, the Ivory Protocol's goal is to be...
 -   Better for Operators